jenryhennifer/reverseEngineering/README.md

 ## Middleware: isAuthenticated

-This file applies the middleware for restricing routs a useris not allowed to visit if not logged in.
+This file applies the middleware for restricing routs a user is not allowed to visit if not logged in.
 Which means if the username and password are not found insisde the database, then the user cannot observe the '/members' URL.

 ## convig.json